-Where a switch (change) in the active WAN Interface link occurs:
+Where a switch (change) in the active WAN interface link occurs:

-A WAN route switch Alert is sent by the VWCH to the DCC device manager using the new active WAN interface.
+A WAN route switch Alert is sent by the VWCH to the DCC Device Manager using the new active WAN interface.
 This Alert is not visible to DCC Users.

-If any Response or Alert is pending in the VWCH’s WAN outgoing queue at the time of the switch, the VWCH continues the remaining retry attempts using the new WAN interface route.
+If any Response or Alert is pending in the VWCH’s WAN outgoing queue at the time of the switch, the VWCH continues the remaining retry attempts using the new active WAN interface.

-Following the switch, incoming messages to the VWCH are accepted only via the new active WAN interface route.
+Following the switch, incoming messages to the VWCH are accepted only via the new active WAN interface.

-If a firmware download is in progress at the time of switching, the VWCH shall abort the download and sends a firmware download status Alert to the DCC device manager.
-The DCC device manager shall restart the firmware download once the download process has failed.
+If a firmware download is in progress at the time of switching, the VWCH aborts the download and sends a firmware download status Alert to the DCC Device Manager.
+The DCC Device Manager retries the firmware download in accordance with the existing retry policy.
+An N60 alert is not generated when a firmware download is aborted due to the WAN interface switch.
+If the firmware download subsequently fails and all retry attempts are exhausted, the Service User will receive an N60 alert in accordance with the existing DCC processes.

+After the firmware has been successfully downloaded to the VWCH, subsequent WAN interface switching has no impact on the transfer of that firmware over the Home Area Network (HAN) to the target Device.

 Heartbeat monitoring: The VWCH sends periodic lightweight heartbeat messages to the DCC, which are acknowledged in return.
-This monitoring continues independently over both the SM WAN and VWAN interfaces, irrespective of the active WAN route.
+This monitoring continues independently over both the SM WAN and VWAN interfaces, irrespective of the active WAN interface.
 See section 2.6 for more details.

 An exception to this decision logic applies when Inter-PAN is used, as set out in section 2.5.